 Viking River Cruise from Lyon to Avignon, France – The Land of Fine Wine and Cuisine

-Vibrant late fall colors painted across the trees and hillsides, the worn exterior of ancient stone buildings, spectacular views from medieval walled cities, seemingly mystical white horses on the plains of the Camargue, a steam locomotive laboring along the worn tracks overlooking the river gorge, and enticing aromas wafting along the city streets on market day in the land of fine wine and cuisine, are just a few of the remembrances from our cruise along the Rhône River in the South of France.
+Vibrant late fall colors painted across the trees and hillsides, the worn exterior of ancient stone buildings, awe-inspiring views from medieval walled cities, the mystical white horses on the plains of the Camargue, a steam locomotive laboring along the worn tracks overlooking the river gorge, and enticing aromas wafting along the city streets on market day in the land of fine wine and cuisine.
+These a just a few of the remembrances from our cruise along the Rhône River in the South of France.

 Watch this brief overview video of our river cruise on board the Viking Buri.